 What to do if you are out of time…

 If you’ve missed the time limits in an employment tribunal claim you should seek advice without delay.
 If it is too late to bring a claim in the tribunal then, depending on the type of claim, you may be able to bring a claim the civil courts for breach of contract, harassment or personal injury.
 It is mainly just unfair dismissal and discrimination claims which you can only bring in the employment tribunals (rather than the civil courts).

 In general however if you are out of time to claim then you are probably going to find it difficult to negotiate a decent exit package, because your employer will be aware of the uphill struggle which you would face in court.

 You might want to get a rough idea of the value of your case by filling in the Settlement Agreement Calculator.
-Also think about getting some representation have a look at our testimonials to see how others in your situation were helped on their journey.
+Also think about getting some representation and maybe have a look at our testimonials to see how others in your situation were helped on their journey.